apotheon/q/README.md

 That's complicated, if you want to contribute changes to the project itself.
-If you want to send me money, that may or may not also be complicated, but I'd prefer things I would otherwise buy with my money.
+If you want to send me money, that may or may not also be complicated, but I'd prefer gifts, things I would otherwise buy with the money you might have given me.
 For some other form of contribution, I guess it depends, but I don't accept kittens any longer; that was just a bad idea.

+Realistically, for a command line tool project this size whose value probably escapes the imagination of most people who see it, I don't expect *any* contributions, ever.
+Just in case, though:

 For any contributions, start by getting in touch with me.
-I can probably help with some of the other steps toward helping contribute.
-The following is a rough description of how contributing code might work, and by getting in touch with me you can help me can work out how you can make the following happen:
+You should be able to contact me directly through GitHub, or by submitting an issue for this project with your comments and/or questions (either at the FossRec repository for this project or the GitHub mirror).
+Once you contact me, I can probably help with some of the other steps toward helping contribute.
+The following is a rough description of how contributing code might work, and by getting in touch with me you can help me can work out how you can make the following
+happen:

 1. Figure out how to use Fossil.
 2. Figure out how to write specs using [bdd-for-c][bddc].